Roche to buy U.S. biotech firm InterMune for $8.3 billion

-LONDON/ZURICH Roche Holding AG has agreed to buy U.S. biotech company InterMune Inc for $8.3 billion (5.01 billion British pound) in cash, helping the world's leading maker of cancer drugs expand into the treatment of rare or incurable diseases.
+LONDON/ZURICH Roche Holding AG has agreed to buy U.S. biotech company InterMune Inc for $8.3 billion in cash, helping the world's leading maker of cancer drugs expand into the treatment of rare or incurable diseases.

 Roche's efforts to produce successful non-cancer drugs from its own labs have been mixed, with setbacks in recent years for experimental drugs against heart disease, diabetes and schizophrenia.